SciML/Catalyst.jl/docs/src/inverse_problems/optimization_ode_param_fitting.md

 # [Parameter Fitting for ODEs using SciML/Optimization.jl and DiffEqParamEstim.jl](@id optimization_parameter_fitting)
 Fitting parameters to data involves solving an optimisation problem (that is, finding the parameter set that optimally fits your model to your data, typically by minimising a cost function).
 The SciML ecosystem's primary package for solving optimisation problems is [Optimization.jl](https://github.com/SciML/Optimization.jl).
 It provides access to a variety of solvers via a single common interface by wrapping a large number of optimisation libraries that have been implemented in Julia.

 This tutorial demonstrates both how to create parameter fitting cost functions using the [DiffEqParamEstim.jl](https://github.com/SciML/DiffEqParamEstim.jl) package, and how to use Optimization.jl to minimise these.
-Optimization.jl can also be used in other contexts, such as finding parameter sets that maximise the magnitude of some system behaviour.
+Optimization.jl can also be used in other contexts, such as [finding parameter sets that maximise the magnitude of some system behaviour](@ref ref).
 More details on how to use these packages can be found in their [respective](https://docs.sciml.ai/Optimization/stable/) [documentations](https://docs.sciml.ai/DiffEqParamEstim/stable/).

 ## [Basic example](@id optimization_parameter_fitting_basics)

-Let us consider a simple catalysis network, where an enzyme ($E$) turns a substrate ($S$) into a product ($P$):
+Let us consider a [Michaelis-Menten enzyme kinetics model](@ref ref), where an enzyme ($E$) converts a substrate ($S$) into a product ($P$):
 ```@example diffeq_param_estim_1
 using Catalyst
 rn = @reaction_network begin